What is the UNCRC?

 - the right to live in a family environment or alternative care and to have contact with both parents if possible

-- health and welfare rights - including rights for disabled children - the right to health and health care and social security
+- health and welfare rights - including rights for children with disabilities - the right to health and health care and social security

 - the right to education, leisure, culture and the arts